 Behind the granite, the light

-Welcome to Dol La Mystérieuse.
-This title, you won’t see it written on any map, but make a note of it in a corner of your mind.
-Here is a real promise for the time traveler, the one who wants to go back through the streets and years of this Breton jewel, shrouded in stories and legends.For this stop, take the party to discover a myriad of monuments.
-Erected since the Neolithic period, the gigantic menhir of Champ Dolent, 9.30 meters high, will amaze you and will be the starting point of the historical treasures that await you in the ancient episcopal city of Dol, labeled Petite Cité de Caractère®.
-This city will charm you with its main street, its narrow streets and its half-timbered houses.
-Let yourself be caught up in its story by walking up the Grande Rue des Stuarts, named after the kings of Scotland and England, whose ancestor was a Dolois.
-You are in the heart of historical Brittany, where the chief Nominoë unified the Breton nation in the 9th century and gave it its power by erecting a church that would become a majestic cathedral: the Cathedral of Saint-Samson.
-A jewel at the same time rough, with its fortified North face, and full of finesse with a luminous and gothic architecture, hosting radiant and delicately chiseled stained glass windows.
-The large glass window, the oldest in Brittany, is a true masterpiece not to be missed.
-Protected by the ramparts, continue your visit in the direction of the Maison de La Grisardière, then the Maison des Petits Palets, the oldest Romanesque building in Brittany, splendid with its large arcades.
-We won’t say more… It’s up to you to discover the secrets of the place.
+For this stopover, take it upon yourself to discover a myriad of monuments.
+Erected since the Neolithic period, the gigantic menhir of Champ Dolent, 9.30 metres high, will amaze you and will be the starting point for the historical riches that await you in the former episcopal city of Dol, labelled a Petite Cité de Caractère®.
+This town will charm you with its master street, narrow lanes and timber-framed houses.
+Get caught up in its story as you walk up the Grande Rue des Stuarts, named in honour of the kings of Scotland and England, whose ancestor was a native of Dolois.
+You’re in the heart of historic Brittany, where chief Nominoë unified the Breton nation in the 9th century and gave it its power by erecting a church that would become a majestic cathedral: the Cathedral of Saint-Samson.
+A jewel that is both rugged, with its fortified north face, and full of finesse with its luminous Gothic architecture, hosting radiant, delicately chiselled stained glass windows.
+The large stained glass window, the oldest in Brittany, is a masterpiece not to be missed.
+Protected by the ramparts, continue your visit to the Maison de La Grisardière, then the Maison des Petits Palets, the oldest Romanesque building in Brittany, splendid with its large arcades.
+We won’t say any more… It’s up to you to come and unlock the secrets of the place.

 Le Mont-Dol